International day dedicated to the memory of the victims of the Holocaust

 just remember that I was innocent

-Three days ago, we surely walked under the snow this bouquet of nettles that had been Fondane, gassed in Birkenau in October 1944.
+Three days ago, we surely trod under the snow this bouquet of nettles that had been Fondane, gassed at Birkenau in October 1944.

-Think of the six million Jews murdered throughout Europe by the Germans and their accomplices from all countries.
+Think of the six million Jews murdered throughout Europe by Germans and their accomplices in every country.

 Think of those six million murdered Jews whose only crime was being born Jewish.